shad/column_control/README.markdown

     </ul>

 Note that the only odd thing here is the extra attribute 'pathname'.
 This will be used to generate the url that we'll hit when someone clicks on the list item.
 If someone clicks on "Foo" then the column control will hit `/root/path/for/items/foo` on the server for the next set of options.
 This continues as far down as needed.

+## Simple example. ##

+In the base/example directory and run:

+    ruby server.rb

+Then go to http://localhost:3000/ in your browser.

 ## CSS ##